core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A server endpoint that includes an ETag Option in a response to a group request SHOULD construct the ETag Option value in such a way that the value will be unique to this particular server with a high probability.
 This can be done, for example, by embedding a compact ID of the server within the ETag value, where the ID is unique (or unique with a high probability) in the scope of the group.

-Note: a legacy CoAP server might treat an ETag Option in a multicast request as an unrecognized option per {{Sections 5.4 and 8.2.1 of RFC7252}}, causing it to ignore this (elective) ETag Option regardless of its value, and process the request normally as if that ETag Option was not included.
+Note: a legacy CoAP server might treat an ETag Option in a group request as an unrecognized option per {{Sections 5.4 and 8.2.1 of RFC7252}}, causing it to ignore this (elective) ETag Option regardless of its value, and process the request normally as if that ETag Option was not included.

-## Port and URI Path Selection ##
+## URI Path Selection ##
+The URI Path used in the request is preferably a path that is known to be supported across all group members.
+However there are valid use cases where a group request is known to be successful only for a subset of the CoAP group, for example only members of a specific application group, while those group members for which the request is unsuccessful (for example because they are outside the application group) either ignore the group request or respond with an error status code.

+## Port Selection for UDP Transport ##
 A server that is a member of a CoAP group listens for CoAP messages on the group's IP multicast address, usually on the CoAP default UDP port 5683, or another non-default UDP port if configured.
 Regardless of the method for selecting the port number, the same port number MUST be used across all CoAP servers that are members of a CoAP group and across all CoAP clients performing the requests to that group.

-The URI Path used in the request is preferably a path that is known to be supported across all group members.
-However there are valid use cases where a request is known to be successful only for a subset of the CoAP group, for example only members of a specific application group, while those group members for which the request is unsuccessful (for example because they are outside the application group) either ignore the multicast request or respond with an error status code.

 One way to create multiple CoAP groups is using different UDP ports with the same IP multicast address, in case the devices' network stack only supports a limited number of multicast address subscriptions.
 However, it must be taken into account that this incurs additional processing overhead on each CoAP server participating in at least one of these groups: messages to groups that are not of interest to the node are only discarded at the higher transport (UDP) layer instead of directly at the network (IP) layer.
 Also, a constrained network may be additionally burdened in this case with multicast traffic that is eventually discarded at the UDP layer by most nodes.